Le0C/remark-site/README.md

 unified processor to build html & css from markdown & scss.

+# installation

+1. npm install
+2. Add your markdown content to /content directory
+3. Define a build directory & other settings in the .env file _(optional)_
+4. npm run build
+5. View the resulting html in the browser.

 # usage

 The program will look in the content folder for markdown files.